 Morning star patterns are bullish reversal patterns.
-They are a 3 candlestick pattern that takes place near support levels.
+They are a three candlestick pattern that takes place near support levels.
 The first candle is a bearish candlestick.
 The second candle is a smaller doji or spinning top that closes below the first bearish candle.
 The third candlestick is a bullish candle that closes above the second.
-Look for a break and hold above third candle to complete reversal.
+Look for a break and hold above the third candle to complete the reversal.

-What Are Morning Star Patterns?
+What Is a Morning Star Pattern?

 A morning star pattern consists of three candlesticks that form near support levels.
 The 1st candle is bearish, the 2nd is a spinning top or doji, and the 3rd is a bullish candlestick.
 Typically, the 3rd candle forms a bullish reversal pattern.